-The Faculty Teaching Excellence Program (FTEP) strategically supports the CU Boulder faculty and post-doctoral professionals in implementing the most effective, evidence-based classroom practices to facilitate engaged student learning.
-FTEP is founded on the principles that there is no one right way to teach, that teaching and learning are reciprocal processes, and that good teaching is rarely innate, but is rather a learned skill.
+The Faculty Teaching Excellence Program (FTEP) strategically supports the CU Boulder faculty and postdoctoral scholars in implementing the most effective, evidence-based classroom practices to promote student learning.
+FTEP is founded on the principles that there is no one right way to teach, that teaching and learning are reciprocal processes, and that good teaching is a learned skill.

-FTEP offers a variety of symposia, short courses, and one-on-one consultation services throughout the year, available to all CU Boulder faculty members.
+FTEP offers symposia, short courses, and one-on-one consultation services throughout the year, available to all CU Boulder faculty and postdoctoral scholars.

 The New Assistant Professor Program (NAPP) is one example of the many programs that Dr. Shea has initiated that addresses both career trajectories and contemporary challenges of faculty.
 NAPP was developed in 2013 with the assistance and collaboration of deans across three different colleges to support new faculty as they transition to their tenure-track positions at CU Boulder.
 Similarly, the Assessment Institute reflects the recent shift in higher education away from pedagogy alone to embrace engaged student learning, and encourages faculty to assess student learning in order to re-design and facilitate course transformation.
 (See FTEP Report: Section V for a complete list of FTEP’s program offerings and menu of services.)